magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Out work audio
 --------------

-| Audio to execute when a call is received out of the time interval.
+| Audio that will be executed when a call is received out of the time interval.